General

 The Willem van Zwet Medal Committee

 The committee has three members, at least one being a past president who will act as chair, each member serving a term of up to five years.
-New committee members and chair are proposed by the current and incoming Bernoulli Society Presidents after consultation with the Executive Committee of the Bernoulli society.
+New committee members and chair are proposed by the current and incoming Bernoulli Society Presidents after consultation with the Executive Committee of the Bernoulli Society.

 Present members of the committee: